eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 - alignment with the release bundle defined in `tractus-x-release`,
 - automated deployment of selected subsets via Helm,
 - realistic dataspace test data and identity bootstrap,
-- recurring validation runs with a clear trigger model,
+- recurring validation runs in ephemeral, per-run environments,
 - central publication of evidence,
 - evidence-based quality gates,
 - explicit governance guidelines for versioning, approval and quality assurance,
-- a reuse-first toolchain recommendation including security and compliance checks,
+- a reuse-first, GitHub-native and open-source-only toolchain recommendation including security and compliance checks,
 - and clear ownership for environment, validation, approval and continuous improvement.

 The recommendation is not to replace the current process immediately.
 That process validates releases in the shared integration environment referred to as **INT** throughout this document.
 The preferred approach is to build trust incrementally through a **parallel validation environment** that validates the concept, demonstrates measurable benefit and gradually reduces manual effort.